 at 9pm I walk back to the apartment.

 clouds layer every now and then.
 Very little wind, not so hot.

-We spend the entire morning in the apartment, because the kids need to
+We spend the entire morning in the apartment, because the kids

 do some exercises for the school.
 After 12:30pm we walk out and fetch a